Visiting Port Douglas and Cairns in The Wet Season

 The Great Barrier Reef, in the rain!

 You can experience incredible visibility on the Great Barrier Reef in the wet season, and very warm seas and low winds.
 You stand a better chance of not having seasickness and snorkelling is much more fun in calm seas.
-You can book your reef cruise here.
+You can book your reef cruise here, most are available on this platform.
+If you’d prefer to book Wavelength online (our top recommended cruise), this is where you can do that.

 The reef boats run all year, right through the wet season from both Cairns and Port Douglas, weather allowing.
 If it’s very windy, rough, or stormy boats may not run.
 If there is a tropical storm in the area you’ll see something very unusual, the marinas will almost empty.
 The boats go to safer moorings up-river.